Making Movies and Working with STK Models

 The mission in this example is a Low Earth Orbiting (LEO) satellite that collects imagery of ground targets.
 It then downlinks the data to multiple ground stations while maximizing power to the satellite’s solar panels.
 The satellite’s orbit line is colored based on the intervals for payload imaging, antenna downlink, sunlight, penumbra, and umbra.

-We will be making updates in the main 3D Graphics window.
+You will be making updates in the main 3D Graphics window.

-Change the units
+Changing the units

 Optimizing visualization for movie making sometimes requires that you perform some simple calculations to determine your optimal bit rate and time step.
 Model articulations also reference times, such as their start, stop and duration, in epoch seconds.
 That being the case, it’s always good practice to change the date format to epoch seconds when using a scenario for movie making.